 Allergen-reducing flooring: Asthma and allergy concerns are some of the primary reasons for the rising popularity of hardwood over wall-to-wall carpeting in the main living areas of new homes.
 Hard surface flooring free of formaldehyde and other known respiratory irritants are becoming the standard.

 Homebuyers want to know the products in their new home are actively supporting their health and wellness.
-From the floors to the walls to the kitchen sink, the right choices on your part will demonstrate to your potential customers that you know what matters when it comes to building healthy homes.
+From the floors to the kitchen sink, the right choices on your part will demonstrate to your potential customers that you know what matters when it comes to building healthy homes.